cncf/k8s-conformance/v1.8/pks/README.md

 Pivotal Container Services (PKS) utilizes [KUBO](https://pivotal.io/partners/kubo) to deploy and manage your Kubernetes cluster.

 A Kubernetes cluster can be deployed to your choice of IaaS.
-Please follow the guide [here](https://docs-pks.cfapps.io/pks/installing.html) to install it on GCP, vSphere.
+Please follow the guide [here](https://docs-pks.cfapps.io/pks/installing.html) to install it with GCP or vSphere.
+A PCF (Pivotal Cloud Foundry) environment with Ops Manager will be needed.

 ## Running the k8s conformance tests